RiksEddy/HackMIT-EduCast-4Idiots/README.md

 ![EduCast Logo](/EduBox/flaskApp/static/EduCastLogo.png)

+EduCast is a remote learning platform targeted for students living in under resourced communities to use online educational media offline on their TVs.

 EduCast is a device to supplement online learning management systems on the student side by eliminating the requirement of reliable internet connectivity and mobile access for an extended period of time.
-The EduCast's EduStick allows the user to view their class content content on a regular television screen, completely phone and internet independent.
+The EduCast's EduStick enables the user to view their class content content on a regular television screen, completely phone and internet independent.

 1. The student downloads the lecture content from any LMS (a short duration when internet connection will be required)